microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Provides event information when an app is launched.

-> Spec note: this is a new Xaml version of the existing Windows.ApplicationModel.Activation.[LaunchActivatedEventArgs](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Activation.LaunchActivatedEventArgs).
+> Spec note: this is a new XAML version of the existing Windows.ApplicationModel.Activation.[LaunchActivatedEventArgs](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Activation.LaunchActivatedEventArgs).

 ### Properties